-Cell 18 is a lined, mixed waste disposal cell located in the northeastern corner of the Area 5 RWMS.
-It was constructed during 2010 and began receiving waste in January 2011.
-The Cell 18 liner is a RCRA-compliant double liner with a leachate collection and leak detection system placed over a geosynthetic clay liner.
-The double liner is covered by approximately 61 cm (24 in.) of compacted soil on the cell side slopes and approximately 76 cm (30 in.) of compacted soil on the cell floor.
-The primary liner is 80-mil textured high-density polyethylene (HDPE), and the secondary liner is 60-mil textured HDPE.
-The primary liner is directly below a 160-mil double-sided geocomposite drainage layer, and a second 160-mil double-sided geocomposite drainage layer separates the primary liner from the underlying secondary liner.
+Cell 18 and Cell 25 have double liners covered by approximately 61 cm (24 in.) of compacted soil on the cell side slopes and approximately 76 cm (30 in.) of compacted soil on the cell floor.
+Each primary liner is 80-mil textured high-density polyethylene (HDPE), and each secondary liner is 60-mil textured HDPE.
+Each primary liner is directly below a 160-mil double-sided geocomposite drainage layer, and a second 160-mil double-sided geocomposite drainage layer separates the primary liner from the underlying secondary liner.

-Any precipitation or other water applied to the 1.35-hectare (3.33-acre) area covered by the liner that is not removed by ET eventually infiltrates into the soil above the liner, percolates through the soil to the primary liner, and eventually drains into the primary sump in the floor of Cell 18.
-Any water leaking through the primary liner would percolate to the secondary liner and eventually drain into the secondary sump in the floor of Cell 18.
-Water collected in the primary sump is pumped from the sump to a 3,000-gallon tank (leachate tank) on the surface above the cell.
-On February 25, 2016, 2,440 liters (644 gallons) were pumped from the secondary liner sump to the leachate tank.
+Any precipitation or other water applied to the area covered by the liner that is not removed by ET eventually infiltrates into the soil above the liner, percolates through the soil to the primary liner, and eventually drains into the primary sump in the floor of the cells.
+Any water leaking through the primary liner would percolate to the secondary liner and eventually drain into the secondary sump in the floor of the cells.
+Water collected in the primary sump is pumped from the sump to the leachate tanks on the surface above the cells.